 Jason A. Goroncy

-Jason teaches in the area of systematic theology at the University of Divinity in Melbourne, and is an ordained minister with the Baptist Union of Victoria and the Presbyterian Church of Aotearoa New Zealand.
+Jason Goroncy is Senior Lecturer in Systematic Theology at the University of Divinity, and an ordained minister with the Baptist Union of Victoria and the Presbyterian Church of Aotearoa New Zealand.

-Among his many affections are cooking (especially Indian and Sri Lankan dishes), reading, visual arts, bushwalking, cycling, whisky, folk music, ornithology, and fishing (with a strong preference for fly fishing, on the basis of the undisputed fact that ‘all first-class fishermen on the Sea of Galilee were fly fishermen’ (Norman Maclean)).
+Among Jason’s many affections are cooking (especially Indian and Sri Lankan dishes), music, reading, visual arts, bushwalking, cycling, whisky, and birds.
 He believes in the superiority of old-fashioned shaving cream, leather shoes, cotton shirts, and loose-leaf tea.
 He has a strong preference for home-roasted coffee beans, and for second-hand clothing (his favourite pair of pyjamas once belonged to a very long-legged ‘Mr Ron Baker’).
-He cheers for the Melbourne City Football Club, the Western Bulldogs, the Boston Red Sox, the Chelsea Football Club, the Scotland national rugby union team, the Williamstown Seagulls, and the Indian Cricket Team.
-He cheers a lot.
 His golf game was much improved after reading John Updike’s essays ‘Walking Insomnia’ and ‘Lost Balls’.

 - PhD | University of St Andrews, Scotland (2010)